Projects By

 Year: 2006

-Description: Improve on the current difficulties in manipulating robotic movements - use of a potentiometer led for a conceptual human-robotic interface.
+Description: Improve on the current difficulties in manipulating robotic movements - the use of a potentiometer to build a conceptual human-robotic interface.

 Telerobotics is the area of robotics concerned with the control of robots from a distance, chiefly using wireless connections (like Wi-Fi, Bluetooth, the Deep Space Network, and similar), "tethered" connections, or the Internet.
 It is a combination of two major subfields, teleoperation and telepresence.